 All Our Therapists

-Today we have over 40 practitioners working from ten clinic rooms.
-Last year we supported over 400 clients and provided 120 of those with a low-cost therapy that they could afford.
-In September 2020, Kerry Evans joined as Co-Director with the objective of building on our fundraising and charitable efforts to enable us to support more members of our local community to access the therapy and support they need.
+Today we have over 45 practitioners working from ten clinic rooms.
+Last year we supported over 400 clients and provided 120 of those with low-cost therapy that they could afford.
+Kerry Evans who is now our CEO joined us as a co-director in September 2020, with the objective of building on our fundraising and charitable efforts to enable us to support more members of our local community to access the therapy and support they need.

 BTC continues to operate as a not-for-profit charity and gives back 100% of our surplus to the bursary scheme to provide affordable therapies.